leenaAlabdulkareem/Finalproj/WeatherNotesApp/readme.md

 ---

 ### Technical Requirements

-- *The implementation done by the follwoing steps:*
+-The implementation done by the follwoing steps:

- - *1* Search for suitable design and this link "https://cosmicjs.com/apps/todo-app/demo" was helpful in getting the suitable theme,the main library i used and i learned from it was bootstrap library which is a public library from twitter for free.
+  -*1* Search for suitable design and this link "https://cosmicjs.com/apps/todo-app/demo"
+     was helpful in getting the suitable theme,the main library i used and i learned from it was bootstrap library which is a public library from twitter for free.

- - *2* after finishing the desgin, I start implement the add/edit/delete forms (CRUD) in addition to the list of notes  and prepare to store the data from add/edit forms into he database (firebase) using the following scripts:
+  -*2* after finishing the desgin, I start implement the add/edit/delete forms (CRUD)
+     in addition to the list of notes  and prepare to store the data from add/edit forms into he database (firebase) using the following scripts: